Italian Sausage Stuffing

 This stuffing turns out perfectly every time, with a crispy crunchy top and soft and buttery middle.

 I grew up a Stovetop girl, stuffing straight out of the box, and I loved it.
-It was probably my favorite part of Thanksgiving.
+It was probably my favorite of all the Thanksgiving side dishes.

 Then this unbelievable Italian Sausage Stuffing entered my life.
 Oh what I had been missing!
 This is literally the Best.
 Stuffing.
 Ever.